 1909: Birthdate of Leslie Lazarus Paisner the London born solicitor who founded Paisner & Co a forerunner of the international law firm Berwin Leighton Paisner and whose Jewish communal activities included serving “on the Board of Governors of the Central Synagogue and a member of the Coucnil of the United Synagogue.”

-1909: Birthdate of Max Baer, American boxer.
-Baer was a heavyweight fighter who knocked out Max Schmeling, the German champion and symbol of Hitler's Germany, in 1933.
+1909: Birthdate of Max Baer, the heavyweight fighter who knocked out Max Schmeling, the German champion and symbol of Hitler's Germany, in 1933.
 Baer had a Mogen David sown on his shorts.
 However, he may really not have been Jewish.
 According to some, his mother was a Christian and his father was only "a nominal Jew."
 For more on the subject of Max Baer, and Jews in sports, you might want to read Ellis Island to Ebbets Field.

 1910: The Turkish Council of State approves statutes, which will allow a Jewish bank to be opened in Salonica.